Arrival (film): Development and pre-production

 Director Denis Villeneuve had been seeking out a science fiction film to make prior to being approached to direct.

 Arrival is based on the Nebula-winning 1998 science fiction novella "Story of Your Life" by Ted Chiang.
 The novella involves Earth's first communication with heptapods who speak in a cryptic language.
 Screenwriter Eric Heisserer had been introduced to the story through another of Chiang's stories, "Understand", and had begun reading Chiang's collected works when "Story of Your Life" had a "profound emotional effect" on him.
 As a result, he tried to adapt the story into a film script as he wanted to share it with a wider audience.
 After writing an initial spec script, Heisserer pitched it to production companies for several years without receiving any interest and nearly gave up on the project.
-Heisserer believes it was not until he had successfully completed and produced 2013's Hours that others took interest in his work, he having proved himself capable.
+Other studios turned down the project as they felt it was "too smart".
+Heisserer believes it was not until he had successfully completed and produced 2013's Hours that others took interest in his work, his having proved himself capable.
 Eventually, Dan Levine and Dan Cohen of 21 Laps Entertainment expressed interest in Heisserer's script.
 Shawn Levy of 21 Laps said they had become aware of "Story of Your Life" around 2011 and considered it a powerful work; when they learned of Heisserer's script adaptation, they started working closely with him, helping him refine the script before they began seeking a director and distribution studio.